worawit/blutter/README.md

 ## Environment Setup
 This application uses C++20 Formatting library.
 It requires very recent C++ compiler such as g++>=13, Clang>=15.

-I recommend using Linux OS (only tested on Deiban sid) because it is easy to setup.
+I recommend using Linux OS (only tested on Deiban sid/trixie) because it is easy to setup.

 ### Debian Unstable (gcc 13)
 - Install build tools and depenencies